-In the UK, mandatory gender pay gap reporting indicated that on average 77% of employers pay men more than theydepositphotos_30553731-stock-photo-fat-wallet pay women.
+In the UK, mandatory gender pay gap reporting indicated that on average 77% of employers pay men more than they pay women.
 Legislation requiring gender pay gap reporting was introduced there in 2017 and organisations with greater than 250 employees were required to submit their first report in April 2018.
 The General Scheme of the Gender Pay Gap Information Bill was published here June 2018 and Cabinet approved the text of the Bill on 8th March 2019 and that text was published online on 8th April.
 The legal requirement to publicly publish your organisation’s Gender Pay Gap will apply to every employer in Ireland with 50 or more employees.

 The Gender Pay Gap Information Bill will compel companies to publish information on the gender pay gap in their organisations.
 The Gender Pay Gap is the difference between the average gross earnings of female and male employees.